Smelly T-shirt played a key role in catching Valerie, the dog lost for 529 days

 “One of the reasons this is such a difficult rescue and not as easy as just baiting and setting traps, is due to the fact we are constantly competing with hundreds of wildlife like possums, wallabies, kangaroos, goannas and feral cats.
 All which are all just after a feed also,” the group posted on Facebook.

 The Kangala rescuers put out food boxes and a pen was set up with toys from home.
-A remote-control trapping device was procured, and then they waited.
+A remote-controlled trapping device was procured, and then they waited.

 By Friday, Valerie’s adventure was over.